getreu/tp-note/docs/source/tpnote--manpage.md

 > header field from the filename.
 It's sort-tag and file extension
 > remain untouched.
 In case the filename is lacking a _sort-tag_,
 > the file creation date in numerical format is prepended.
-> As this option is activated by default, it has no effect unless
-> you set '`arg_default.add_header = false`' in the configuration
-> file.

 **-b**, **\--batch**